opencog/atomspace/README.md

   Normally, a search is like "asking a question" and "getting an answer".
 For the inverted search, one "has an answer" and is looking for all "questions" for which its a solution.
-This is pattern recongnition, as opposed to pattern search.
+This is pattern recognition, as opposed to pattern search.
 All chatbots do this as a matter of course, to handle chat dialog.
 No chatbot can host arbitrary graph data, or search it.
 The AtomSpace can.
 This is because queries are also graphs, and not just data.